Study Abroad Program Authorization

 V. TRIP RELATED EXPENSES

-Faculty Sponsors may begin processing payments for trip related expenditures once the Finance Office has received confirmation from Enrollment Services that all students registered for the course trip have satisfied their debt to the University.
-In most cases Faculty Sponsors do not have the signatory authority at high enough dollar limits to process purchase orders and check requests.
+Faculty Sponsors/Program Leaders may begin processing payments for trip related expenditures once the Finance Office has received confirmation from Enrollment Services that all students registered for the course trip have satisfied their debt to the University.
+In most cases Faculty Sponsors/Program Leaders do not have the signatory authority at high enough dollar limits to process purchase orders and check requests.
 That being the case, all check requests and purchase orders at a minimum must have the Dean of the College’s approval, and in his/her absence the Campus Provost’s approval.

-It is preferred that the Faculty Sponsor arrange for all trip related expenditures via purchase orders, check requests or wire transfers in advance of the trip as much as is practical.
-This will require the Faculty Sponsor to plan accordingly.
-Travel Advances are an option to the Faculty Sponsor as well, and the policies and procedures related to such can be found on the University’s website.
+The Study Abroad Office, working with the Faculty Sponsor/Program Leader and the Finance Office, will arrange for all trip related expenditures via purchase orders, check requests or wire transfers in advance of the trip as much as is practical.
+This will require the Study Abroad Office and the Faculty Sponsor/Program Leader to plan accordingly.
+Travel Advances are an option to the Faculty Sponsor/Program Leader as well, and the policies and procedures related to such can be found on the University’s website.
 Faculty should not personally purchase airline tickets, pay for hotel rooms, or incur other such expenses without prior approval through a signed and fully executed Travel Advance.
-Faculty Sponsors, unless otherwise advised by the Dean or Provost, will be held responsible for any funds expended in excess of what was collected from the students.
+Faculty Sponsors/Program Leaders may be held responsible for any unreasonable or unnecessary expenditures in excess of what was collected from the students.

 VI.
 POST TRIP DOCUMENTATION

-It is the responsibility of the Faculty Sponsor to account for and document all trip related revenues and expenses.
+It is the responsibility of the Faculty Sponsor/Program Leader to account for and document all trip related revenues and expenses.
 The appropriate format for documentation and the policies related to such, can found on the University’s Web Site at inside.fdu.edu, on the Finance page, under the heading of Travel and Business Expense.
-Faculty Sponsors should familiarize themselves with these policies and procedures, as well as those related to Travel Advances, prior to departure.
+Faculty Sponsors/Program Leaders should familiarize themselves with these policies and procedures, as well as those related to Travel Advances, prior to departure.